COMP SCI 4023 - Software Process Improvement

 Learning & Teaching Activities

-Learning & Teaching ModesThe background material is presented using lectures and is reinforced by the programming assignments, essays and personal process review.
+Learning & Teaching ModesThe background material is presented using lectures and is reinforced by the lecture reviews, programming assignments, essays and personal process review.
 The lecture reviews are intended to encourage timely engagement with the background material.

 The essays provide opportunities to research issues relevant to the practical application of software process improvement in a range of areas, including the PSP.
 They also require reflection on the significance of the topics covered with respect to the big picture and to your own personal circumstances.